 - a.
 A list of binding transmission constraints encountered in the Centralized TCC Auction or the Reconfiguration Auction, - b.
 Prices at each bus, Reference Bus, neighboring control area proxy bus, and Zone, - c.
-All TCCs sold in the Centralized TCC Auction or the Reconfiguration Auction, including identity of the Seller, POI and POW, number of TCCs and Market-Clearing Price, and - d.
+All TCCs sold in the Centralized TCC Auction or the Reconfiguration Auction, including identity of the Seller, POI and POW, number of TCCs, Market-Clearing Prices, and, if the auction is a Balance-of-Period Auction, the month(s) for which the awarded TCCs are valid, and - d.
 All TCCs awarded in the Centralized TCC Auction or the Reconfiguration Auction, including identity of the Buyer, POI and POW, number of TCCs, and Market-Clearing Price.